openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

    Motors & Configurations window

-Left-click in the *Inner Tube* column, and then click the **Select motor** button just below the open panel on the right of the screen.
+Left-click in the *Inner Tube* column, and then click the :guilabel:`Select motor` button just below the open panel on the right of the screen.
 The *Select a rocket motor* window now appears:

 .. figure:: /img/user_guide/basic_rocket_design/MotorSelection.png